The Jobs Search! Let’s face it, it can be a grueling and frustrating time – ‘’How many CV’s have I sent? -I’ve lost count. ‘’

 Last but not least – is your CV actually ready for the type of language job you are applying for?

-We’re not saying to lie on your CV, that is never a good thing – what we are saying is that you should adapt and customise your CV to fit to the language job.
+We’re not saying to lie on your CV, that is never a good thing – what we are saying is that you should adapt and customize your CV to fit the language job.

 Think of a Job Spec as an advertisement for a need & your CV is the answer.
 You will want to adapt your skills to show that you are perfect for the language job – take what you learned from your previous jobs and show the recruiter/employer how those skills can be applied to the new job that you are applying for.